DV

 What is the difference between AGG, BND, LQD, and VCIT?

-AGG (iShares Core U.S. Aggregate Bond ETF) tracks Bloomberg U.S. Aggregate Bond Index with a bonds strategy, issued by BlackRock.
-BND (Vanguard Total Bond Market ETF) tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds strategy, issued by Vanguard.
-LQD (iShares iBoxx $ Investment Grade Corporate Bond ETF) tracks Markit iBoxx USD Liquid Investment Grade Index with a bonds strategy, issued by BlackRock.
-VCIT (Vanguard Intermediate-Term Corporate Bond ETF) tracks USD investment-grade intermediate-term corporate bonds with a bonds strategy, issued by Vanguard.
+AGG (iShares Core U.S. Aggregate Bond ETF) tracks Bloomberg U.S. Aggregate Bond Index with a bonds approach, issued by iShares.
+BND (Vanguard Total Bond Market ETF) tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, issued by Vanguard.
+LQD (iShares iBoxx $ Investment Grade Corporate Bond ETF) tracks Markit iBoxx USD Liquid Investment Grade Index with a bonds approach, issued by iShares.
+VCIT (Vanguard Intermediate-Term Corporate Bond ETF) tracks USD investment-grade intermediate-term corporate bonds with a bonds approach, issued by Vanguard.

 Can I hold AGG, BND, LQD, and VCIT together?